AwesomeCICD/circle-banking-app/extras/cloudshell/tutorial.md

 5. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.

-7. To access your Bank of Anthos frontend service, click on the <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button" target="cloudshell">Web Preview button</walkthrough-spotlight-pointer> in the upper right of the editor window.
+7. To access your CCI Bank Corp frontend service, click on the <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button" target="cloudshell">Web Preview button</walkthrough-spotlight-pointer> in the upper right of the editor window.

 8. Select **Change Port** and enter '4503' as the port, then click **Change and Preview**.
 Your app will open in a new window.